-At least 4 percent of people who receive death sentences in the United States are likely innocent, a new study finds.
+At least 4 percent of people who receive death sentences in the United States are likely innocent, a 2014 study finds.

 The paper, in the Proceedings of the National Academy of Sciences, borrows a technique from biomedical research to estimate the number of prisoners sentenced to death who are falsely convicted.
 The study, by Samuel R. Gross of the University of Michigan and Barbara O'Brien of Michigan State University, finds that at least 4 percent of people who get sentenced to death when they're convicted would ultimately be exonerated if their cases were closely examined for the next 21 years.